bringauto/external-server-integration-tests/README.md

 Modify the `config/http-api-config.json` file to match the configuration of the Fleet Protocol HTTP API used for testing (the default content matches the configuration for the HTTP API version `2.7.0`).

+### External server configuration

+`config/external-server` contains the configuration of the External Server.
+There are two versions, each used in part of the tests:S
+- `config.json` for the case of single car,
+- `config_2_cars.json` for the case of two cars.

+Always modify both these configuration files to match the configuration of the version of the External Server used for testing.

 ## Environment and submodules for testing

 In the `requirements.txt` file set the version of `fleet_http_client_python` to the version that is compatible with the version of the Fleet Protocol HTTP API used for testing.